ioccc-src/winner/bugs.md

 ## [1986/august](1986/august/august.c) ([README.md](1986/august/README.md))

-### Status: INABIAF - please do not fix
+## STATUS: INABIAF - please **DO NOT** fix

 This entry is known to segfault after printing its output.
-It was documented by the judges and needn't be fixed.
+It was documented by the judges and shouldn't be fixed.

 ## [1986/holloway](1986/holloway/holloway.c) ([README.md](1986/holloway/README.md))

-### Status: INABIAF - please do not fix
+## STATUS: INABIAF - please **DO NOT** fix

-When compiling this entry you might get an incompatible pointer type warning but this should be ignored.
-When [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this he experimented with the alternatives and it did not work.
-Thus if you see something like:
+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed this for modern systems but he points out a warning that should NOT be fixed; he experimented with trying to fix it but it did not work, either segfaulting or not displaying the correct output.
+Thus:

 ```c
 [holloway.c:15:11: warning: incompatible pointer types initializing 'char *' with an expression of type 'char **'; dereference with * [-Wincompatible-pointer-types]